 Press Releases: Events

-at the 36th Annual Chinese New Year Celebration Saturday, January 21, 2017 ROOSTER 1921, 1933, 1945, 1957, 1969, 1981, 1993, 2005, 2017 People born in the year of the Rooster are very observant, hardworking, resourceful, courageous, talented, and self-confident.
-Roosters are always active, amusing and popular among the crowd.
-They are talkative, outspoken, frank, open, honest, and loyal individuals.
-They like to be the center of attention and always appear attractive. from The Chinese Zodiac PHILADELPHIA, PA 2017–Make some joyous noise when you call in the Year of the Rooster at the Penn Museum’s 36th Annual Chinese New Year Celebration on Saturday, January 21, 2017, from 11:00 am to 4:00 pm.
-The festive day features traditional Chinese music, contemporary Asian film and Asian American art, zodiac gallery tours, tangram workshops, tai chi, falun gong and kung fu martial arts demonstrations, calligraphy, family crafts and much more—with the grand finale drums and the roar of the lion dance and parade.
+At the 37th Annual Chinese New Year Celebration Saturday, January 27, 2018 1922, 1934, 1946, 1958, 1970, 1982, 1994, 2006, 2018 People born the year of the Dog have a strong sense of justice.
+They are brave, forthright, friendly, and like righting wrongs.
+Loyal and honest, they have a strong sense of duty, and they are good working partners.
+They are fiercely loyal to those they love. from The Chinese Zodiac PHILADELPHIA, PA 2018–Get ready to call in the Year of the Dog at the Penn Museum’s 37th Annual Chinese New Year Celebration on Saturday, January 27, 2018, from 11:00 am to 4:00 pm.
+The family-friendly day features traditional Chinese music and dance, contemporary Asian film, tangram workshops, tai chi and kung fu martial arts demonstrations, storytelling, calligraphy, family crafts, a Year of the Dog Photo Contest, and much more—closing with the grand finale drums and the roar of the lion dance and parade.
 Activities are held in the Museum’s Rotunda, which houses one of the finest collections of monumental Chinese art in the country, and throughout the international galleries of the Museum.

 Sunday, January 14, 2:00 pm at the Penn Museum Philadelphia, 2018 – Celebrated avant-garde trumpeter/composer Peter Evans and three members of his band join up with the Relâche New Music Ensemble, in residence at the Penn Museum, for Not So Quiet City, on Sunday, January 14 at 2:00 pm.